 What is the relationship between TECSC and the Anglican Communion?
 The Anglican Communion consists of dioceses and provinces around the world that are in communion with the Archbishop of Canterbury.
 The Episcopal Church is the only recognized province of the Anglican Communion in the United States, and churches in TECSC are all part of this Communion.
 There are church groups outside the Communion that use “Anglican” in their name, but they are not a recognized part of the Anglican Communion.

 Is The Episcopal Church fully participating in the Anglican Communion?
 Yes.
 The Episcopal Church is a full participant as one of the 40 provinces of the Anglican Communion.
-For example, Episcopal Church representatives participated in the 2016 Anglican Consultative Council meeting, and Presiding Bishop Michael Curry attended the October 2017 meeting of Primates (leaders of the 140 provinces of the Communion).
+For example, Episcopal Church representatives participated in the Anglican Consultative Council meeting in May 2019 as well as in previous ACC meetings.
+Presiding Bishop Michael Curry attended the October 2017 meeting of Primates (leaders of the 140 provinces of the Communion).
 Presiding Bishop Curry also was invited to preach at the Royal Wedding in May 2018, watched on TV by millions of Anglicans worldwide.
 Finally, the Archbishop of Canterbury has called for a Lambeth Conference in 2020.
 Bishops of The Episcopal Church, including TECSC’s bishop, are invited to this gathering.
 The theme is “God’s Church for God’s World: Walking, listening and witnessing together.”

 THEOLOGY AND BELIEFS